nixworks/public/news/2011/02/19/index.md

 ##### Iran
 ### [Iranian director Asghar Farhadi wins three awards, including the Golden Bear, for his film "Nader and Simin, A Separation" as the 61st Berlin International Film Festival ends.
 There are other winners from Argentina, Albania, Germany and Hungary. ](/news/2011/02/19/iranian-director-asghar-farhadi-wins-three-awards-including-the-golden-bear-for-his-film-nader-and-simin-a-separation-as-the-61st-berli.md)
-_Context: 61st Berlin International Film Festival, Albania, Nader and Simin, A Separation, German, Asghar Farhadi, Argentina, Hungary, Golden Bear, Iran_
+_Context: Hungary, 61st Berlin International Film Festival, Golden Bear, Asghar Farhadi, Nader and Simin, A Separation, Argentina, Albania, Iran, German_

 ##### International Petroleum Investment Company
 ### [International Petroleum Investment Company makes a $4billion bid for the remaining 53% of shares of Compania Espanola de Petroleos.](/news/2011/02/19/international-petroleum-investment-company-makes-a-4billion-bid-for-the-remaining-53-of-shares-of-compaa-aa-espaa-ola-de-petra3leos.md)